 Visits to Brandeis

 Applicants are encouraged to visit Brandeis to meet with students and faculty.
 We will do our best to accommodate requested visits based on availability of faculty.
 It may be difficult to schedule a visit between January and April because the BCBP Admissions Committee invites specific applicants to visit Brandeis for scheduled interview dates during this time.
 Applicants should use the second page of the online application to list the names of the faculty with whom they wish to meet during their visit.
-Notifications of acceptance or rejection are sent out as decisions are reached but no later than mid-April.
+Notifications of admissions decisions are sent out as they are made, but generally are made no later than mid-April.

 Questions regarding the application process should be directed to: